The real impact of PTSD

 Those with PTSD may find themselves living with guilt, over a past action, inaction, or loss of someone close.
 Veterans can have trouble forgiving themselves, avoid sharing their feelings or become disinterested in the world around them, feeling like they don’t deserve to be happy and in some cases alive.

 Alcohol and drug consumption sometimes become related issues and unhealthy forms of escaping memories and numbing pain, which may lead to severe depression and suicide.
 Every day, ex-forces personnel find effective recovery, by connecting with other veterans or receiving medical treatment.

 The first but sometimes hardest step to recovery is recognising and accepting PTSD as a problem.
 Sufferers of PTSD need familial support, as well as professional help.
 A detailed assessment should be carried out by a doctor, who will then make a referral to a mental health specialist.

 Treatment of PTSD involves psychological therapies initially, such as cognitive behavioural therapy (CBT), which aims to change thought patterns to better manage problems.
 A new treatment - eye movement desensitisation and reprocessing - may be offered too, which involves practising eye movement exercises whilst recalling a traumatic incident.
 Medication such as antidepressants may also be an option, depending on an individual’s symptoms.

 Military charities and organisations such as Combat Stress offer significant mental health support that takes into account military culture, whilst similarly, website Make the Connection offers veteran stories of strength and resilience to connect to others with PTSD and encourage change.

-If you have been affected by PTSD or a military injury, get in touch with our dedicated team of experts at MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+If you have been affected by PTSD or a military injury, get in touch with our dedicated team of experts to see how we can help.
+Email MilitaryEnquiries@wilkinchapman.co.uk outside of office hours or call our freephone number 0800 046 2567 on weekdays between 9am and 5pm.